fbeeper/fMacVim/README.md

 This is nowhere near to be perfect, so I expect to bring future updates.

+* I don't like my own installer, I'm thinking what to do with that...
-* The installer could be improved, an updater would be really cool!
+* An updater would be really necessary!
-* I should build .vimrc and .gvimrc separatedly
+* I should build .vimrc and .gvimrc separately.
-* I should consider splitting the .vimrc to make it easier to maintain
+* I should consider splitting the .vimrc to make it easier to navigate/maintain.
-* I will consider creating a custom Toolbar/Menu
+* I will consider creating a custom Toolbar/Menu.
-* A better documentation of changes will be interesting, don't you think?
+* A better documentation would be interesting, wouldn't it?
+* I've got some shortcuts/functions I haven't added to this release I might add in the future.
+Or not... because it would mean not keeping this simple.

 I'd be pleased to hear any comments, ideas, code, questions or whatever you may want to say!